 Specifically, Congress delegated its legislative power to the executive branch which is now the primary lawmaker through regulations and Executive Orders.
 Moreover, the courts have also become legislative bodies as they find rights and privileges never envisioned by the words of our Constitution or in the laws passed by Congress.

-Unfortunately, Congress is unable as an institution to reclaim its legislative powers due to the political divide, thus resulting in Congress transforming itself from the primary lawmaker to an observer of the lawmaking process.
+Unfortunately, Congress is unable as an institution to reclaim its legislative powers due to the political polarization, thus resulting in Congress transforming itself from the primary lawmaker to an observer of the lawmaking process.

-Parts III and IV set forth what I call “modest proposals” to restructure the kakistocracy.
+Parts III and IV set forth “modest proposals” to restructure the kakistocracy.
 The proposals are anything but modest but they are novel and doable.
-Overall these proposals discuss how citizens, states, and the federal government can reallocate powers to produce a government that is sustainable in the long-term by spending only on priorities, selling off assets to reduce debt, reducing the complexity of laws and regulations, and devolving those powers to the states that can be most efficiently managed by the states.
+Overall, these proposals discuss how citizens, states, and the federal government can reallocate powers to produce a government that is sustainable in the long-term by spending only on priorities, selling off assets to reduce debt, reducing the complexity of laws and regulations, and devolving those powers to the states that can be most efficiently managed by the states.
 It also addresses the clear fact that there cannot be a coherent restructuring of the federal government without addressing the automatic withdrawals of taxpayer assets by the entitlement programs which are becoming the costliest items in the federal budget.
 Finally, it ends by suggesting a restructuring of the federal income tax code to eliminate complexity, unfairness, and tax-avoidance schemes while raising sufficient revenue, at the lowest tax rates, to pay for government programs needed by citizens.